xiaoyufenfei/LEDNet/README.md

 #### Testing

-- the trained models of training process can be found at [here](https://github.com/xiaoyufenfei/LEDNet/save).
-This may not be the best one, you can train one from scratch by yourself or Fine-tuning the training decoder with a model pre-trained on ImageNet, For instance
+- the trained models of training process can be found at [here](https://github.com/xiaoyufenfei/LEDNet/save/).
+This may not be the best one, you can train one from scratch by yourself or Fine-tuning the training decoder with  model encoder pre-trained on ImageNet, For instance

 ```
 more details refer ./test/README.md